AbstractMachinesLab/crane/docs/README.md

 releases.

 Dependency resolution and versioning are also issues that when we're working with smaller repositories are just not as obvious.
-Crane brings this up and front by making the **entire workspace shares a dependency tree**.
+Zap brings this up and front by making the **entire workspace shares a dependency tree**.
 This ensures we're not accidentally running multiple conflicting versions of anything, and allows us to do some cool things like fuzzying out dependencies